karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

   will be checked out.

 **database** (optional)
-  The database reference is created automaticaly when creating an app.
+  The database reference is created automatically when creating an app.
 Users can't create those resources themselves.
 They are also protected from updates.
 See the section `Database Resource`_ for more information.